• Ahoy

 14 Sunday Sep 2014

-Posted by smilingtoad in Photography, Poetry, Stories
+Posted Photography, Poetry, Stories

 Black and White, Change, Florida, Freedom, Humanity, Melancholy, Orlando, Photography, Poetry, Prison, Rain, Walking